kartFr/Auto-Animation-Reuploader/README.md

 # Installation

-1. download [latest release](https://github.com/kartFr/Auto-Animation-Stealer/releases/latest) and download python
+1. download [latest release](https://github.com/kartFr/Auto-Animation-Stealer/releases/latest) and download python on the [microsoft store(latest release as of making this)](ms-windows-store://pdp/?ProductId=9NRWMJP3717K) or the [website](https://www.python.org/downloads/)

 2. extract the folder(the fact that i have had multiple people dm me without extracting the folder and i have to put this as an instruction is devastating)